solemnwind/fast-go-icp/README.md

 which searches over the $SO(3)$ space (3D Rotation) with BnB algorithm, and for each branch, an inner-BnB function, which searches over the $\mathbb{R}^3$ space, will be invoked.

+Our CUDA acceleration focus on:
+- Procrustes analysis in the ICP algorithm
+- Nearest neighbor searfch
+- Upper/Lower bounds (registration error) computation

 ## Dependencies